ArnoSonck/arnosonck-62c60/content/pages/index.md

     has_background: true
     background_color: gray
     title: Click bait
-    subtitle: "It is just the learn more button \U0001F601"
+    subtitle: "It is just the \"Learn more\" button \U0001F601"
 seo:
   title: Stackbit Starter Theme
   description: The preview of the Starter theme